Mezcal Bottle Ilustrations

 Understanding Mezcal

-Mezcal is a spirit made and distilled from the heart of agave plants.
-This agave spirit can be made from a wide variety of different agaves, a highly important factor that contributes to the complexity and depth of this beverage.
-Out of about 200 agave species, mezcal can be made from about 30 different types of magueys, many of which can be found in Oaxaca, Mexico.
-As a result, mezcal has very diverse flavor profiles and history.
+Mezcal is a type of alcohol harvested and distilled from the heart of agave plants.
+It can be made from a wide variety of agave species, which drastically impacts the quality, aroma, and flavor of the alcohol.
+Out of about 200 agave species, mezcal can be made from 30 different types of agaves.

 Understanding Mezcal